Body Kinetics Therapy

 Picture

-Before Kinetic Integration: the difference in leg length and the twist on the left foot caused by muscular tension in the body indicates that there's something very wrong somewhere.
+Before Bowen: the difference in leg length and the twist on the left foot caused by muscular tension in the body indicates that there's something very wrong somewhere.
 The problem could be anywhere from the calf to the skull.

 What Do I Wear?